YoungestBuffalo/movieApiSearch/README.md

+## MovieDB Search React App

+This project allows the user to search movie titles from themoviedb api on a single page web application

+##### To Do

+- live website
+- search from different parameters other than titles

+##### Limitations
+- requests per minute to the api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>